ImranAdan/eureka-fargate-template/README.md

 These:

-* Build and verify Maven artifacts.
+* Verify Maven artifacts.
-* Build and tag Docker images.
+* Use a composite workflow to Build and tag Docker images.
 * Push images securely to ECR using GitHub OIDC (no static AWS keys).

 ---